michaelruocco/fantasy-football/README.md

 ## Next steps

-1. add environment config in ui
-2. json api error responses from server
+1. json api error responses from server
-3. acceptance / integration testing
+2. acceptance / integration testing - first stab is in place, still need improvements for starting service automatically when running tests (if required), asserting uuid ids are set on json api elements, checking not found error messages with a specific id, using single requests with placeholders and substituting in values.
-4. error handling in client
+3. error handling in client